mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

-# Voice, Tone and Writing Style Guidelines
+# Voice, Tone, and Writing Style Guidelines

-Below is a start of voice, tone and writing style guidelines for public web properties.
+Below is a start of voice, tone, and writing style guidelines for public web properties.
 This is a work in progress, to be iterated on.
 Some of the content in this document is borrowed from the [Mattermost Editorial Style Guide](https://docs.google.com/document/d/1XWjtWdF77qKdxDso_-aC_S1c3E0ohOoxCRL_PIf3pco/edit#), which is managed by the Marketing team.

 Some of the recommendations across the documents, such as punctuating lists and heading capitalization are not currently aligned but will be iterated on for alignment across all web properties.